 For the tile I did 1 coat of primer and only 1 coat of paint.

-I wanted to leave a little variation underneath the paint so it looked like actual painted brick, so one coat of paint was perfect.
+I wanted to leave a little variation underneath so it looked like actual painted brick, so one coat was perfect.

 As far as installation…this was insanely easy.
 There were a few screws on either side that you remove to take off the front glass panel.
 Then just set that aside somewhere safe.